 As any Phoenix Comicon regular can tell you, props are basically everywhere at the event.
 As a matter of fact, a majority of Comicon attendees had ‘em as they checked out the Exhibitor Hall on Thursday, the first day of the event.

-New Times spoke with a few attendees about the ban.
+spoke with a few attendees about the ban.
 And while some were disapointed by the change, they also accepted that it was due to security concerns.

 Alexander Saez, a cosplayer from Peoria, says he’s bummed that he won’t be able to bring his samurai sword out to Comicon after Thursday, but he understood the reasons behind the move.